ZeroToWP

 If none of the above steps worked, your core WordPress files might be corrupted.
 This can happen after a failed update, a server crash, or a security breach.

-wp-adminandwp-includesfolders to your server, overwriting the existing ones. - Do NOT upload
+3. Upload the wp-admin and wp-includes folders to your server, overwriting the existing ones.

 This gives you clean core files without affecting your content, themes, plugins, or settings.